Your guide to legislation when trading overseas

-As an existing member of the EU, most goods sold to other countries within the EU are in free circulation; known as 'dispatches', they can be freely moved from the UK to other EU countries without customs controls or charges.
+For existing members of the EU (no longer the UK), most goods sold to other countries within the EU are in free circulation; known as 'dispatches', they can be freely moved without customs controls or charges.
 For many products & services the same regulation and product compliance standards also apply across all EU countries.

 Exports to countries outside the EU are called exports to 'third countries' and for these you need to submit an export declaration.
 In addition, you may need an export licence and have to pay custom duties and taxes in the destination country.
 See our quick guide to the do's & don'ts of applying for export licences.